 Session Save and Restore

-Save(path) writes your entire session state to disk as JSON.
-LoadSession(path) reads it back into a fully working session.
+Save(path) writes the full session state to disk as JSON.
+LoadSession(path) reads it back into a working session.
 Cookies, TLS session tickets, ECH configs, the preset name, custom fingerprint overrides, proxy config, all of it survives the round trip.

 Why this exists

 Long-running scrapers that survive restarts.
-Process crashes, server reboots, deploys.
-Without persistence the new process starts cold: empty jar, no tickets, fresh handshake to every host.
-Save on shutdown, load on startup, you're warm again.
+Crashes, reboots, deploys.
+Without persistence, the new process starts cold every time: empty jar, no tickets, full handshake to every host.
+Save on shutdown, load on startup, the new process picks up where the old one left off.

 Distributing a warmed-up session.
-One process does auth and warmup, saves, then N workers LoadSession the same blob.
-Every worker starts with the same identity and ticket cache.
-No repeated logins.
+One process does the auth and warmup, saves the result, then N workers call LoadSession on the same blob.
+Every worker boots with the same identity and ticket cache, no repeated logins.

-Caching for fast cold-start.
-CLI tools that connect once and exit can save to disk so the next invocation isn't a full TLS handshake from scratch.
+Cold-start caching for short-lived processes.
+CLI tools that connect once and exit can save the session so the next invocation skips the full TLS handshake.

 File format

-It's JSON, UTF-8 text, valid for any JSON parser.
-Schema version is 5; v3 and v4 files still load fine.
+The file is UTF-8 JSON, parseable by any JSON library.
+Schema version is 5; v3 and v4 files still load.
 Top-level keys: version, created_at, updated_at, config, cookies (keyed by domain), tls_sessions (keyed by h1:/h2:/h3: plus origin) and ech_configs (base64-encoded per host).

-The file gets written with 0600 permissions because it's carrying live session credentials.
-Don't commit these to git, don't ship them around in cleartext, treat them like a password.
-We've seen people upload these to public S3 buckets.
+The file is written with 0600 permissions because it carries live session credentials.
+Don't commit these to git, don't ship them in cleartext, treat them like a password.
+People have uploaded these to public S3 buckets.
 Don't do that.

 Code